 During the shoot mention their wall art naturally as you’re working.
 This doesn’t have to be sleazy at all - remember you’ve already discussed it twice and they might even know by now what they’re going to buy.
 If you take a series of candid frames of the kids playing you can mention how great images like this can look as part of a gallery wall.

 After the shoot hand them a paper copy of your pricing.
-Yes, they’ve got a digital copy already but now that they’re on a high and desperate to see their images so give them something to look through together before the sales session.
+Yes, they’ve got a digital copy already but now they’re on a high and desperate to see their images so give them something to look through together before the sales session.

 You’ll find that lots of your clients don’t want images on their wall where they are huge in the frame.
 That’s not to say you shouldn’t take close-ups.
 Of course take them - your clients will love them.
 However, take a variety of other shots too.